agouy/shiny_heatmap_operator/README.md

 ##### Description

-The `Shiny Heatmap operator` plots a simple heatmap based on the `pheatmap` R package.
+The `Shiny Heatmap operator` plots a clustered heatmap.

 ##### Usage